istana/libnss-maria/README.md

 You can store user information in MariaDB/MySQL database.
 E.g. `ls` then automatically shows user name from the database.

+## Build && Test in Docker

+`docker-compose up` <-- this starts docker containers for build and test at once
+`./scripts/build-docker.sh` <-- compiles a debug build and the result is in `./Debug/src` directory on host and in build container

 ## Build && Test